Kiyoshika/BoxClassifier/README.md

 print("SVC: \t\t\t", round(svc_cv,3))               # 0.867
 ```

-Note that I didn't use a seed, so your results may differ slightly if you reproduce.

 We can see that (in this case) box classifier is only surpassed by SVC with both having a very decent F1 score.